benarmstead/scotter/README.md

 # Dependancies

-Must be run on a wayland environment
+Must be run on a wayland environment.

 Programs needed: